donburgareli/wise_-_pair-programming-tool/README.md

 # Description

-This project aims to demonstrate the integration of features from two different GitHub repositories into a single Python application.
-It leverages the capabilities provided by Repository A and Repository B to accomplish specific tasks or enhance functionality.
+This project aims to implement a Pair-Programming IA Assistant with no costs.

 # Dependencies
 ------------